 2.“What, O my son?
 And what, O son of my womb?
 And what, O son of my vows?

-3.Do not give your strength to women, or your ways to that which makes an end of kings.
+3.Do not give your strength to women or your ways to that which destroys kings.

 4.It is not for kings, O Lemuel, it is not for kings or rulers to drink wine or strong drink,

-5.lest he drinks and forgets what is decreed, and change the judgment of any of those who are afflicted.
+5.lest he drink and forget what is decreed, and so, pervert the judgment of any who are afflicted.

-6.You give strong drink to him who is perishing, and wine to those bitter of soul.
+6.Give strong drink to him who is dying, and wine to those who are bitter of soul.

-7.He will drink and forget his poverty, and he will not think about his trouble again.
+7.He may drink and forget his poverty, and his trouble, he will no longer remember.

-8.Open your mouth for him who is unable to speak in judgment, for all those who are fading away.
+8.Open your mouth for him who is unable to speak in judgment, for all who are passing away.

 9.Open your mouth!
 Judge righteously and plead the cause of the afflicted and needy.”

 ¶10.
-Who can find a capable woman?
+Who can find a virtuous wife?
 Indeed, her value is far above rubies.

-11. The heart of her husband trusts her, and he will not lack funds.
+11. The heart of her husband trusts her, and he will have no lack of gain.

-12. She will treat him well and not badly all the days of her life.
+12. She will do him good and not evil all the days of her life.

-13. She seeks after wool and strands of flax, and she happily works with her hands.
+13. She seeks after wool and strands of flax, and she willingly works with her hands.

-15. She also gets up while it is still night, and she sets out food for her household and a portion for her maidens.
+15. She also rises while it is still night and sets out food for her household and a portion for her maidens.

-16. She considers a field, and she buys it with the fruit of her hands; she plants a vineyard.
+16. She considers a field, and with the fruit of her hands, she buys it.
+She plants a vineyard.

 17. She girds her loins with strength and strengthens her arms.

-18. She tastes that her merchandise is good.
-Her lamp does not go out at night.
+18. She perceives that her gain is good.
+Her lamp does not go out during the night.

-19. She puts her hands to the distaff, and the palms of her hands hold the spindle.
+19. She puts her hands to the distaff, and her hands lay hold of the spindle.

-20. She opens the palm of her hand to the afflicted, and she stretches out her hands to the needy.
+20. She opens her hand to the afflicted, and she stretches out her hands to the needy.